ilestis/currency/README.md

 ## Running the API

-To serve your project locally, simply use the build-int PHP development server on port 8000:
+To serve your project locally, simply use the build-in PHP development server on port 8000:

 > php -S localhost:8000 -t public